farooq-teqniqly/yt-azure-digital-twins/README.md

 ### Configure the Wine Rack's With the Dedicated IoT Hub Connection String

-In the bash prompt, run `dotnet ./swr.dll config set "[Your wine rack's connection string]"`.
+In the bash prompt, run `dotnet ./swr.dll config add IotHubConnectionString "[Your wine rack's connection string]"`.
 This is the connection string you copied in the previous step.
 Make sure the connection string is enclosed in double-quotes.

 The wine rack will send IoT Hub messages using this connection string.